thoughtbot/maintaining-open-source-projects/book/02-community.md

 When the project gets popular, participation starts to be more of a liability.
 Feature requests, help requests, bug reports, and patches all land in your inbox, and it can get tough to manage.
-You may even feel guilty about not responding to people as timely as you could before.
+You may even feel guilty about not responding as timely as you could before.
 I believe this is a nice problem to have, a problem nonetheless.

-Many users start to use the issue tracker for questions around implementation details in their own software, or issues that don’t cut it as software bugs, and when that happens your inbox and issue tracker start to suffer.
+It is common that people use the issue tracker for questions around implementation details in their own software, or issues that don’t cut it as software bugs, and when that happens your inbox and issue tracker start to suffer.
 To avoid this, politely ask users to move their questions and non-related issues where they